aio-libs/aiohttp/docs/web_reference.rst

 The Request object contains all the information about an incoming HTTP request.

-:class:`BaseRequest` is used for :ref:`low-level
+:class:`BaseRequest` is used for :ref:`Low-Level
-servers<aiohttp-web-low-level>` (which have no applications, routers, signals and middlewares) and :class:`Request` has an *application* and *match info* attributes.
+Servers<aiohttp-web-lowlevel>` (which have no applications, routers, signals and middlewares) and :class:`Request` has an *application* and *match info* attributes.